 Types of Businesses

-Business owned by one person, called a "proprietor."
+A business owned by one person is called a "proprietor."

 Advantages of Sole Proprietorship: